Employee Background Checks: A Complete Guide

 Before you make the final decision to rescind the candidate's offer, however, it is important to know your state's laws on the use of arrest and conviction records in making employment decisions.
 Many states, for example, have limitations on the use of those records, such as not allowing private employers to use arrest records that did not lead to a conviction as a factor in determining any condition of employment.

 Even in states that allow the use of arrest or conviction records for employment purposes, private employers considering using arrest or conviction records should do so with caution.
 An arrest might never result in a criminal guilty plea or conviction, and it is always possible that a person has been arrested for something he or she did not do.
-Moreover, the federal Equal Employment Opportunity Commission (EEOC) has stated that use of conviction records might be discriminatory given that minorities are often more likely to have such a record.
+Moreover, the federal Equal Employment Opportunity Commission (EEOC) has stated that the use of conviction records might be discriminatory given that minorities are often more likely to have such a record.
 The EEOC cautions that employers should 1) only inquire about felony convictions, 2) state that a criminal record does not automatically bar employment, and 3) ensure that there is a legitimate business reason for requesting such information.

 Employers who use background checks greatly reduce the risk of employee theft, fraud and embezzlement.